 It finds links to click by querying on CSS style names and is thus language independent, but see the Warnings ahead.

 This isn’t recommended on posts that have many thousands of comments:

 - You probably aren’t really interested in posts with that many comments.

 - I have found that Facebook stops delivering comments after a certain point; you can click the View more comments link, and nothing happens (visually, anyway).
 This bookmarklet bumps into the same limitation: it iteratively clicks View more comments links and eventually time out as nothing happens.

 That said, you still might want to try this, if you are searching for a specific person’s comment or reply among many.
 Just be aware that eventually Facebook stops delivering comments.

 If you want to stop the bookmarklet, hit ESC.

 Customizing the bookmarklet

 You can customize what the bookmarklet does.
 You can create multiple bookmarklets, each with a different customization.

-As you’re creating or editing the bookmarklet, you will see near the very beginning todo=15.
-You can change the single-digit numerical value.
-With this number, you control four bits of instruction:
+When you edit the bookmark (Properties in Firefox), you will see near the very beginning todo=14.
+You can change the numerical value.
+With this value, you control four bits of instruction: